armmam/minishell/annihilation.md

 minishell$ hi |exit
 minishell: hi: command not found
 ```
-shouldn't print "exit" in the child process
+shouldn't print "exit" from the child process

 ## reading from and to the same file